Introduction to SAP HANA

 A. Columnar vs. Row Storage

-Most database systems store data in rows, meaning they read an entire record in a table, such as an employee name, employee ID, and employee hire date, even if they just need to know the employee ID.
-This results in unneeded "full table scan."
+Most database systems store data in rows, meaning they read an entire record in a table.
 SAP HANA uses columnar storage, meaning each column in a table is stored on its own.

-- Compression: Because column entries often include repeating data, like "2020", SAP HANA only stores a single "2020", cutting back on storage a lot.
-A table that takes other systems 50 GB to store could take SAP HANA only 2 GB to store.
+- Compression: Because column entries often include repeating data, SAP HANA cuts back on storage significantly.
+A 50 GB table can be reduced to just 2 GB.

-- Automatic Indexing: In columnar systems, each column is its own index.
-This is in contrast to systems like Oracle or SQL, where indices must be developed and maintained.
+- Automatic Indexing: In columnar systems, each column is its own index, eliminating the need to develop and maintain indices manually.

 B. Massive Parallel Processing (MPP)

-Performance Example: One HANA proof of concept demonstrated that a report on a table with 45 billion records that took 67 minutes on a traditional database took only 13 seconds on HANA.
+HANA takes advantage of multi-core CPUs.
+One report on a table with 45 billion records that took 67 minutes on a traditional database took only 13 seconds on HANA.

 C. The Push-Down Mechanism (Code-to-Data)